 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.

-Another advantage of a career in HVAC is little to no student debt.
+Another advantage of a career in HVAC is next to no student debt.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 annually.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 every year.
 In comparison, the average student debt for a bachelor’s degree is $25,921.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+Some jobs may require more time than others, so the number of calls you can go on may vary.

-Do HVAC Careers Offer Good Salaries??
+Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other career opportunities.
+Aside from launching your own business, there are several other ways to advance your career.
 These include:

 • HVAC manager, $72,515 average salary